What Was It That Made Stephen Hawking So Great?

 Throughout his life, he sought to reconcile quantum physics and general relativity–two disparate styles of physics that each contain multiple widely accepted theories but rarely seem to overlap in scope.

-He called his incomplete hypothesis ‘the theory of everything,’ because he believed that there was an intersection between particle physics and large-scale astrophysics that would explain ‘everything’ in the universe.
+He called his incomplete hypothesis ‘the theory of everything,’ because he believed there was an intersection between particle physics and large-scale astrophysics that would explain ‘everything’ in the universe.

 Escaping Black Holes